AdobeDocs/journey-optimizer-learn.en/help/report-and-monitor/enhanced-reporting-with-customer-journey-analytics.md

 ---
-title: Enhanced reporting for Adobe Journey Optimizer
+title: Enhanced reporting with Customer Journey Analytics
 description: Reporting and orchestration measurement features powered by Customer Journey Analytics are available in Adobe Journey Optimizer.
 These enhancements to Journey Optimizer also include increased interoperability and extended value with Customer Journey Analytics through additional data sources, advanced customization, data manipulation, analysis, and more.
 role: User
 level: Intermediate